SansGuidon/bookmarks/README.md

 * [MorganGeek](http://morgangeek.be//minibifff.html) - Random Horror Show : some random short horror movies in loop.
 Inspired by the BIFFF and [Short of the Week / Short Horror Movies](https://www.shortoftheweek.com/channels/horror/)
 * [Vimeo](https://vimeo.com/) - The high-quality home for video hosting and watching in HD with no ads, used by a vast number of indie filmmakers.
 The place to find refreshing, art-house movies to stream on demand.
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)
+* [Zach Alexander](https://dev.to/zpalexander/10-tech-movies-to-get-you-coding-again) - (2016) 10 Tech Movies to Get You Coding Again

 # Music
 * [Rate Your Music](https://rateyourmusic.com/) - one of the most complete music database for cataloging, tagging and reviewing your music collection